SamLee-dedeboy/CareerEvolution/README.md

 conda env create -f environment.yml conda activate career_evolution
 ```
+Then unzip `data.zip` under `src/server/`.
+The server will read from `src/server/data`.
-To launch the server, navigate to src/server/ and run:
+To launch the server, navigate to `src/server/` and run:
 ```shell
 flask run
 # flask will automatically detect app.py as the entry,